easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 <a href="./plots/Energy/ColdWaterSubmersionLegend.jpg"><img src="./plots/Energy/ColdWaterSubmersionLegend.jpg" width="1100"></a>
 </center>
 <center>
-*Figure 5.
-The cold water submersion begins by submerging the patient in water that has a temperature of 10 degrees Celsius.
+*@figuredef {ColdWaterSubmersion} The cold water submersion begins by submerging the patient in water that has a temperature of 10 degrees Celsius.
 A direct result of this is a drop in skin temperature due to an increased heat loss from the skin surface.
 The patient remains in the water for one hour, during which the metabolic rate increases via shivering.
 This rise in metabolic rate allows for the core temperature to stabilize just above 35 degrees Celsius.
 After one hour, the patient is removed and then active heating begins ten minutes later.
 The result of active heating is an increase in core and skin temperature, and a decline in the patient&rsquo;s metabolic rate.*
 </center><br>
 <center>
-*Table 6.
-The cold water submersion scenario results.*
+*@tabledef {EnergyColdWaterValidation} The cold water submersion scenario results.*
 </center>
 |	Action	|	Notes	|	Occurrence Time (s)	|	Sampled Scenario Time (s)	|	Core Temperature (Celsius)	|	Peripheral Temperature (Celsius)	|	Metabolic Rate	|	Heart Rate (beats/min)	|	Systolic Pressure (mmHg)	|	Diastolic Pressure (mmHg)	|	Mean Arterial Pressure (mmHg)	|	Cardiac Output (L/min)	|
 |	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|